jraller/Grunt-Cascade-Examples/README.md

 ### copy

-Make a copy of an asset.
+copy.js Make a copy of an asset. fc

 ### siteCopy

-Copy a site.
+siteCopy.js fc Copy a site.

 ### move

-Move or rename an asset.
+move.js fc Move or rename an asset.

 ### readWorkflowSettings